 - The load is resilient to any disturbance that could reasonably be expected from the incoming mains

-- The load can ride through the time taken for the UPS to detect a problem and transfer to inverter accordingly.
+- The load can ride through the time taken for the uninterruptible power supply to detect power problems and transfer to inverter accordingly.

-Data centre operators, which are under pressure to improve energy efficiency, may benefit from reviewing their UPS installations.
-It could offer opportunities for energy saving, especially if systems are based on older technologies.
+Data centre operations are under pressure to improve energy efficiency, may benefit from reviewing their UPS installations.
+It could offer opportunities for energy saving, especially if UPS systems are based on older technologies.

-UPS systems can be run in eco-mode to further improve efficiency, but the decision to use this option depends very much on the nature of the load supported by the UPS.
+UPS systems can be run in eco-mode to further improve efficiency, but the decision to use this option depends very much on the nature of the load supported by the uninterruptible power supply.

 As provided within the Environment Agency’s document ‘Complying with the Energy Savings Opportunities Scheme’.